-Stabilization Services - Staff/Family Consultation Services
+Stabilization Services - Staff/Family Consultation

-Sub-Category 1:
+Category 1: Sub-Category 1:

-es 10030 crisis intervention
+10 Other Mental Health and Behavioral Services 10030 crisis intervention

-Sub-Category 2:
+Category 2: Sub-Category 2:

-Sub-Category 3:
+Category 3: Sub-Category 3:

+Ser vice Definition (Scope):

-Sub-Category 4:
+Category 4: Sub-Category 4:

-Stabilization Services - Staff/Family Consultation Services are therapeutic services that assist family members, unpaid caregivers and/or paid support staff in carrying out individual treatment/support plans, and that are not covered by the Medicaid state plan, and are necessary to improve the individual's independence and inclusion in their community.
+Stabilization Services - Staff/Family Consultation is a therapeutic service that assist family members, unpaid caregivers and/or paid support staff in carrying out individual treatment/support plans, and that are not covered by the Medicaid state plan, and are necessary to improve the individual's independence and inclusion in their community.
 This service is not intended to instruct paid staff on the competencies relative to their field they are required to have or to provide training required to meet provider qualifications, but rather to support staff in meeting the individualized and specific needs of the waiver participant.
 The person-centered service plan, developed by the case/resource manager in collaboration with the waiver participant and the waiver participant's family, provides the high-level summary of services and goals for each specified waiver service.
 The plan developed by the consultant provides step-by-step details necessary to reach a goal by implementing a specific course of supports by the participant's family or paid providers.
-Consultation, such as assessment, the development, training and technical assistance to a home or community support plan, and monitoring of the provider and individual in the implementation of the plan, is provided to families or direct staff to meet the specific needs of the waiver participant as outlined in the individual's person-centered service plan, including: (a) Health and medication monitoring to report to health care provider;
+Consultation, such as assessment, the development, training and technical assistance to a home or community support plan, and monitoring of the provider and individual in the implementation of the plan, is provided to families or direct staff to meet the specific needs of the waiver participant as outlined in the individual's person-centered service plan, including:

+(a) Health and medication monitoring to report to health care provider;

 - (b) Positioning and transfer;

 - (c) Basic and advanced instructional techniques;

-- (d) Residential Habilitation Positive Behavior Support Implementation;

-- (e) Augmentative communication systems;
+- (d) Augmentative communication systems;

-- (f) Consultation with potential referral resources (mental health crisis line or end-harm line);
+- (e) Consultation with potential referral resources (mental health crisis line or end-harm line);

-- (g) Diet and nutritional guidance;
+- (f) Diet and nutritional guidance;

-- (h) Disability information and education;
+- (g) Disability information and education;

-- (i) Strategies for effectively and therapeutically interacting with the participant;
+- (h) Strategies for effectively and therapeutically interacting with the participant;

+- (i) Environmental consultation;

-- (j) Environmental consultation; (k) Assistive Technology;
+- (j) Assistive Technology;

 - (k) Individual and family counseling; and

-- (l) Parenting skills.
+- (k) Parenting skills.

-Stabilization Services - Staff/Family Consultation Services are distinct and separate services from Staff/Family Consultation Services, appear in PCSPs separately, are authorized separately and have an unique and separate billing code.
+Stabilization Services - Staff/Family Consultation is a distinct and separate services from Staff/Family Consultation, appear in PCSPs separately, are authorized separately and had a unique and separate billing code.